khushimalhoz/jenkinsfile/README.md

 To test the autoscaling functionality, we will use stress-ng to simulate high CPU usage within the pods, allowing us to observe how the HPA reacts by scaling the application horizontally.

-By following this guide, you'll gain a practical understanding of Kubernetes autoscaling mechanics and learn how to deploy scalable applications in a local Kubernetes environment using kind.
+**By following this guide, you'll gain a practical understanding of Kubernetes autoscaling mechanics and learn how to deploy scalable applications in a local Kubernetes environment using kind.**

-## Prerequisites
+## Pre-requisites

 | **Tool/Concept**                                | **Description**                                                                                                       |
 |-------------------------------------------------|-----------------------------------------------------------------------------------------------------------------------|